Asbestos.com is the nation’s most trusted mesothelioma resource

 Filing an Asbestos Claim in Alabama

-Alabama courts have issued a few substantial verdicts for asbestos plaintiffs in the past, but state courts have a history of ruling in favor of asbestos defendants.
-For this reason, many people in Alabama who develop mesothelioma choose to file their claim in another state when they’re able.
+While Alabama courts have issued a few substantial verdicts for asbestos plaintiffs, state courts have a history of ruling mostly in favor of asbestos defendants.
+For this reason, many people in Alabama who develop mesothelioma choose to file their claim in another state when they have the option to do so.

 Workers in Alabama who develop asbestos-related illnesses may be eligible to file a personal injury claim, and those who lost a loved one to an asbestos disease may qualify to file a wrongful death claim.